section-engineering-education/engineering-education/content/articles/building-lyrics-search-app-with-vanilla-javascript/index.md

 In this article, we will be creating a platform where users can search for lyrics by entering the artist name or title of the song.

-In this article, I will walk you through how you can create a lyrics search app using HTML5, CSS3, Vanilla JS,async-await with fetch method, OVH API, and ES6 features like arrow functions.
+We will be creating the search app using HTML5, CSS3, Vanilla JS, async-await with fetch method, OVH API, and ES6 features like arrow functions.

 ###Prerequisites
 - A code editor.
 For example: Visual studio code.